chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 To select the environment:

 - Click on the dropdown menu and select the name of the environment.
+- Selecting an environment will open a popup to save the node environment.
+Select **Save** to change the node environment.

+{{< figure src="/images/automate/update-node-environment.png" alt="Update Node Environment">}}
 - Add tags to the environment from the text bar below the dropdown menu.
 **Note:** Use a comma separator to add multiple tags.
 Example: `Tag1`, `Tag2`, `Tag3`.